-Field experience in some aspect of biology with formal evaluation, supervision and direction provided by an outside agency in concert with the supervisory professor and student.
-Prerequisite: Permission of coordinating professor and departmental approval.
+Field experience in some aspect of biology with formal evaluation, supervision, and direction provided by an outside agency in concert with the supervisory professor and student.
+Prerequisites: permission of coordinating professor and departmental approval.
 Application must be approved in the semester preceding the one in which the internship is to be undertaken.

-BIOL 4501 CAPSTONE IN BIOLOGICAL SCIENCE
+BIOL 4501 CAPSTONE IN BIOLOGY

 A capstone experience for senior biology majors that will integrate material learned in the major.
 A project will be completed that includes reading, writing, synthesis, analysis, and public speaking.
-Prerequisite: BIOL 2503 and Senior standing.
+Prerequisites: BIOL 2503 and senior standing.